 The two primary categories of bonds in the state of Connecticut, as in most other states, are construction bonds (sometimes referred to as contract bonds), and commercial bonds.
 Within the broad category of construction bonds, there are bid bonds, payment bonds, performance bonds, and site improvement bonds.

-The commercial bonds category includes pretty much every kind of bond not listed under construction bonds, a range which includes literally hundreds of different types of bonds.
+The commercial bonds category includes pretty much every kind of bond not listed under construction bonds, a range which includes hundreds of different types of bonds.
 Some of the more common types of commercial bonds available for purchase in Connecticut are fiduciary bonds, court bonds, license and permit bonds, public official bonds, tax bonds, fidelity bonds, and probate bonds.

 Industries that require surety bonds

-The construction industry is another very heavy user of sureties, because some kind of assurance of quality work must be in effect to ensure that individual contractors perform up to expected standards.
+The construction industry is another very heavy user of sureties because some kind of assurance of quality work must be in effect to ensure that individual contractors perform up to expected standards.
 Especially on very large construction projects, not all contractors can be known and trusted by the primary contractor or project organizer.
 That means there must be some form of trust or confidence that individual contractors will live up to the terms specified for the project, and that all local regulations will be complied with.

-Bonding represents a fairly powerful motivation for contractors to perform well, since having a claim made against poor performance would be something that affects a contractor’s reputation forever after, and would hinder his/her potential for future hirings.
+Bonding represents a fairly powerful motivation for contractors to perform well, since having a claim made against poor performance would be something that affects a contractor’s reputation forever after and would hinder his/her potential for future hirings.
 A contractor in default of bond terms would also be legally obliged to reimburse the surety company which sold the bond, so there would be considerable financial damage as well as the reputational damage.

-How to get Bonded in Connecticut
+How to Get Bonded in Connecticut

-The first step involved in securing a surety bond Connecticut is to make sure of the specific type of bond you need to purchase, and then find a surety company which can sell you that bond.
+The first step involved in securing a surety bond Connecticut is to make sure of the specific type of bond you need to purchase, and then find a surety company that can sell you that bond.
 To be guaranteed of the fastest service and most affordable bond rates, contact NFP Surety for all your Connecticut bond needs.

 Once you’ve applied for the right bond, an agreement of indemnity will be drawn up, specifying the bond amount as well as all the performance and compliance terms associated with the work project.
 That will be sent to you for your signature and for notarizing, after which you would return the document by fax or mail.
 At that time, the surety would be issued, and you would have the desired coverage.